agohorel/aleph/docs/README.md

 # a l e p h ![aleph logo](../aleph_modules/assets/icons/png/32x32.png)

-Aleph is a cross-platform, open source framework for developing and performing audio reactive visualizations.
+Aleph is a cross-platform desktop client and programming framework for developing and performing audio reactive visualizations.
 It is a desktop client built on [Electron](https://electronjs.org/) that uses [P5.js](https://p5js.org/) for graphics and audio analysis.
-Aleph exposes all of p5’s 2D *and* 3D functionality inside every user created sketch with some friendly wrappers for common boring things thrown in for good measure.
+Aleph exposes all of p5’s 2D *and* 3D functionality inside every user created sketch with some friendly wrappers to expedite development.
 In addition, Aleph provides MIDI control support which is sadly not offered by vanilla p5.
 Think of it as an enhanced environment for developing and performing audio-reactive p5 sketches.

 ## The Interface:
 When you first launch Aleph, you will see the editor window, which looks like this: